How to Grow Your Ecommerce Business & Optimize for Sales

 Keep Shipping Costs as Low as Possible

 Baymard Institute found that 48% of US consumers abandon items in their cart because of extra fees like shipping.
-Most large retailers like Amazon offer free shipping, so it has become an expectation for most consumers—and for small retailers, it can be a headache since shipping takes a considerable chunk in overhead costs.
-However, free shipping is undoubtedly doable—learn how to offer free shipping on your products.
+Most large retailers like Amazon offer free shipping, so it has become an expectation for most consumers.
+For small retailers, it can be a headache since shipping takes a considerable chunk in overhead costs.
+However, free shipping is undoubtedly doable without losing profit—learn how to offer free shipping on your products.

 Recover Abandoned Carts

 Cart recovery should be a feature in your ecommerce platform.
 Setting up abandoned cart recovery emails helps you interact with customers who don’t place or finish their orders to lure them back.
-You can customize your emails, add schedule triggers, and add discount codes as a way of enticing customers back to your store.
+You can customize your emails, add schedule triggers, and add discount codes to entice customers back to your store.
 About 45% of all abandoned cart emails are opened, with half of the click-throughs resulting in a purchase.

-One of Shopify’s biggest advantages is having an abandoned cart recovery feature available even on its Basic plan, which costs $29/month (other ecommerce platforms offer the feature in higher-priced tiers).
+One of Shopify’s biggest advantages is having an abandoned cart recovery feature available even on its Basic plan, which costs $39/month (other ecommerce platforms offer the feature in higher-priced tiers).

-You might have the right social strategy, implement the correct SEO techniques, and optimize your product pages and website, but if you don’t put out helpful content consistently, your site traffic will dwindle and, consequently, your sales will, too.
+You might have the right social strategy, implement the correct SEO techniques, and optimize your product pages and website—but if you don’t put out helpful content consistently, your site traffic will dwindle and your sales will, too.

 “If you want to grow your online store, you should have a useful, SEO-driven blog.
 Based on my experience, blogs are an excellent opportunity to connect with readers.
 And if the article has relevant keywords, it is more likely to rank higher in search engine results.
 Know your customers’ interests.
 Research their online buying behavior.
 If you try to understand your customers deeply, you’ll be able to publish blogs that meet their needs and wants.”